In Celebration of the Koozie: Zarf, Punt, and Other Uncommon Product Terms

 Beyond QLP, the terms only get more varied.
 In some regions, people refer to a “cozy” instead of a koozie.
 This makes sense; as one author has suggested, maybe the koozie was derived from the idea of a tea cozy or egg cozy, which were 19th-century inventions used to keep tea and eggs warm, respectively.

 And then there’s the term “stubby holder.”
-Is that primarily an Australian phrase, as QLP research along with several heated discussion forum posts suggest?
-Possible, but all I know is that it makes me think that the product should be used to hold cigars instead.
+Is that primarily an Australian phrase or where did it even come from?
+All I know is that it makes me think that the product should be used to hold cigars instead.

 Whatever you call it, thanks to the Oxford English Dictionary, the koozie is here to stay.